bowheart/react-zedux/README.md

 yarn add react-zedux
 ```

-Or include the appropriate unpkg build on your page:
+Or include the appropriate unpkg build on your page (module exposed as `ReactZedux`):

 ### Development